-Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print or other alternate formats)
+Section 1.1 We must provide information in a way that works for you (in languages other than English or other alternate formats)

 To get information from us in a way that works for you, please call Member Services.
 Phone numbers are printed on the back cover of this booklet.